ddoley/AmazonSalesAnalysis/README.md

 # AmazonSalesAnalysis
-Amazon Sales Report Analysis for the year 2022 to know about the choices of the buyers in different states and city
+Amazon Sales Report Analysis for the year 2022 to know about the choices of the buyers in different states and cities

 ##  KEY INSIGHTS
 1.The Highest numbers of Buyers were from Bengaluru City and Maharastra State.